enwi/RNGBridgeDoc/mqtt.md

 10. Optionally enter the MQTT update interval in seconds in the `Update interval (seconds)` field.
 11. Optionally enable Homeassistant Discovery and control `RNGBridge` directly through Homeassistant.
 12. Optionally enter the Homeassistant Discovery Topic in the field `Discovery Topic` (default is `homeassistant`, which is also the default of the [MQTT Integration](https://www.home-assistant.io/integrations/mqtt/)).
+13. Optionally enable splitting the data json into individual state topics
-13. If you verified your settings press the `SAVE MQTT CONFIG` button.
+14. If you verified your settings press the `SAVE MQTT CONFIG` button.
-14. `RNGBridge` will reboot and try to connect to the MQTT Broker and displays the status on the settings page.
+15. `RNGBridge` will reboot and try to connect to the MQTT Broker and displays the status on the settings page.

 > Note that due to the limited resources of the ESP8266 only Brokers without TLS/SSL are supported for now